plone/training/plone_training_config/what_vagrant_does.rst

 At this point vagrant has finished its job.

-You can now connect to the machine and start plone.
+You can now connect to the machine and start Plone.

 .. code-block:: bash